benders5e/benders5e/waterbender.md

 Every time you take the Attack action on your turn, you have a certain amount of *chi* at your disposal (indicated by the "Chi per Attack" column of the class table).
 You can distribute your chi among basic bending attacks or regular bending (*cost: 1 chi*) and any forms you know (whose costs are indicated with their descriptions).
 You can use each form a maximum of once per turn.

+<div class='pageNumber auto'></div>
+<div class='footnote'>PART 2 | CLASSES</div>
+\page
 #### Chi Exhaustion
 Channeling chi into attacks is a physically and mentally draining endeavor.

 You have 4 exhaustion points at your disposal.
 (Use a d4 to keep track.)
 The d4 starts with the "4" pointing up.
 Every turn you use all of your chi, you decrement this counter.
 When the counter indicates a "1", you need to take a break from bending and cannot spend any chi that turn.
 Every turn that you do *not* use all your chi, the counter increments by 1.
 This counter resets every long rest.

-<div class='pageNumber auto'></div>
-<div class='footnote'>PART 2 | CLASSES</div>
-\page
 For example, say the counter is set at 2.
 That turn, you spend all your chi points attacking and turn the counter to 1.
 The next turn, you have 0 chi to spend, and you can either use your Attack action to make a melee, non-bending attack or forfeit it.
 The next turn, your counter is back up to 2.
 If you spend all your chi once again, it decreases back to 1 again, but if you spend anything less than the maximum (e.g. all but one chi) the counter once again increases to 3.

 ### Ability Score Improvement
 When you reach 4th level, and again at 7th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.

-### Solid Water
+### Water in All Its States
 At 4th level, you can manipulate water more nimbly, allowing you to change its state from liquid to solid and back at will.
-Additionally, your water source no longer needs to be liquid, so you can bend snow and ice as well.
-The structures you can form with this ice and snow become become increasingly complex.
+Additionally, your water source no longer needs to be liquid: you can solid and gaseous water as well, e.g. snow, ice, steam.

+Additionally, you can bend even water you cannot see, such as an underground reservoir (provided it is within range).

 ### Waterbending specialization
 At 5th level, you specialize in one of the following types of waterbending: advanced waterbending, healing, blood-bending, or swampbending.
 Your abilities are described in the specialization section at the end of this class description.